- Meditation Is More Relevant Now Than Ever

 Because meditation can help you improve your self-awareness and observance, it can also help you be more aware of those around you and their feelings.
 You’ll start to notice when your friends feel uncomfortable or are in pain.

-You’ll become better at reading the general mood and energy of the room.
-You’ll be better able to adjust yourself to match that level and better accommodate those around you.
+This will enable you to become better at reading the general mood and energy of the room.
+Allowing you to better adjust yourself to match that level and better accommodate those around you.

 8 Beginner Meditation Practices To Try